bengfarrell/rgf-blog/content/posts/2018-08-13-my-worldcon-76-schedule.md

 ![Screenshot_2018-08-08 Worldcon 76](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2018/08/Screenshot_2018-08-08-Worldcon-76-500x149.png)

-And also slightly overwhelmed, so I'm glad I'm not appearing on much programming myself - it's not often that you hear a writer admit that. =D But I will be appearing on a little of it, and I'll definitely be around all weekend, so please do come say hi anytime!
+And also slightly overwhelmed, so I'm glad I'm not appearing on much programming myself—it's not often that you hear a writer admit that. 😁 But I will be appearing on a little of it, and I'll definitely be around all weekend, so please do come say hi anytime!
 You can purchase _Wings Unseen_ at Borderlands Books' vendor booth, and I'm happy to sign copies.
 Here's where I know I'll be:

 **Tuesday, 8/14**